NewStrangeWorlds/BeAR/docs_src/sections/observations.rst

 When setting this to ``none``, BeAR will use a transmission function of unity within the wavelength boundaries given below.

 The observational data is given in at least four columns.
-The first two columns respresent the wavelength boundaries over which the photometric data should be integrated.
+The first two columns represent the wavelength boundaries over which the photometric data should be integrated.
 The third column reprents the the observational photometry data.
 The units of the data depend on the chosen forward model.
 For example, the ``emission`` forward model expects a radiation flux